-This policy seeks to protect existing facilities in Woodford and encourage further investment for the benefit of the community, including enhancement of the existing community facilities.
+This policy seeks to encourage further investment for the benefit of the community, including enhancement of the existing community facilities.
 This policy is supported by analysis of community feedback from the questionnaire reviewed by external consultants, followed by subsequent consultations and reports by members of WNF committee.
-(4-8)
+(4 -8)